- What is required to earn a bachelor's degree in Communicative Disorders?

 Students who plan to apply to graduate study in preparation for working as a speech-language pathologist must have completed an undergraduate degree in communicative disorders or the equivalent.
 The CD Program regrets that we no longer have resources to admit students with undergraduate degrees in other fields as "Conditional Graduate Students."
 However, we value students with backgrounds from other fields and strongly encourage you to apply after you've completed the equivalent of a bachelor's degree curriculum in CD.

-In order to apply for the Master of Science degree in Communicative Disorders at San Francisco State University, applicants must posses a bachelor’s degree in Communicative Disorders or the equivalent.
-Those applicants who have completed the 12 undergraduate courses, as listed on the SFSU CD website are considered to have met the equivalent of the bachelor’s degree curriculum.
-Additionally, applicants who have completed levelling courses or post-baccalaureate programs in any program accredited by the American Speech-Language Hearing Association (ASHA) are also considered eligible.
+In order to apply for the Master of Science degree in Communicative Disorders (CD) at San Francisco State University, applicants must posses a bachelor’s degree in Communicative Disorders or the equivalent.
+Those applicants who have completed 12 undergraduate courses, as listed on the SFSU CD website (http://www.sfsu.edu/~comdis/bachelors.html) are considered to have met the equivalent of the bachelor’s degree curriculum.
+In order to apply to the CD Graduate Program, we require that applicants have completed a minimum of 6 courses.
+Prior to enrolling in the CD Graduate Program, we require that candidates have completed at least 9 courses.
+Remaining prerequisite courses not completed or available to candidates may be completed as part of the graduate program.

 At this time, our undergraduate courses are not available to postbaccalaureate students, nor do we offer an on-line option.
 We encourage prospective master's candidates to complete the equivalent of the CD coursework via university or on-line course offerings at other institutions.